Russell Wasendorf: Career

 The bankruptcy filing took place after PFG was put under investigation for a shortfall of at least $200 million in customer funds.
 The firm was also accused by federal regulators of commingling customer and firm money.

 Wasendorf was arrested and charged with making false statements to the Commodity Futures Trading Commission (CFTC).
 He admitted to stealing at least $100 million from his firm, according to an FBI affidavit that accompanied the criminal complaint unsealed on July 13, 2012, the date of his arrest.
-He pleaded guilty to all charges in July 2012.
-In January 2013, federal judge Linda Reade sentenced him to 50 years of prison, all but assuring that he will die in custody.
+On September 17, 2012, Wasendorf pleaded guilty to one count each of mail fraud, embezzlement, making false statements to the Commodity Futures Trading Commission, and making false statements to a futures association registered under the Commodity Exchange Act.
+In January 2013, federal judge Linda Reade sentenced him to 50 years of imprisonment in a federal penitentiary.
 She also ordered him to pay $215.5 million in restitution, though she noted that PFG's customers will probably never be made whole.

 Wasendorf is the author or co-author of six books about trading and futures, has been an investor in the BESTDirect Online Trading platform, and in 2001 founded SFO (Stocks, Futures, Options), an industry magazine that ceased publication in 2012.
 Wasendorf has engaged in charity work and won a number of awards for contributions to the community.